-It is the mission of Alice Peck Day Memorial Hospital (APD) to provide patient-focused health care services that are responsive to community needs, promote wellness, and continually improve the quality of health care services in the community.
+It is the mission of Alice Peck Day Memorial Hospital (APD) to improve the health and wellbeing of our community.